Bluetooth is an essential wireless technology used to connect devices, and Acer equips most of its recent laptops with this feature.

 Connecting devices to your Acer laptop and vice versa has never been easier thanks to Bluetooth.
 This wireless connection feature enables you to sync your Acer laptop to devices such as audio systems, smartphones, and printers with a few simple clicks.

-Bluetooth has become standard across virtually all modern communication devices, and your Acer laptop should have the feature available.
+Bluetooth has become standard across all modern communication devices, and your Acer laptop should have the feature.

-With that said, if you are not sure if your Acer laptop has Bluetooth, there are a couple of different ways that you can confirm this.
+With that said, if you are unsure if your Acer laptop has Bluetooth, there are a couple of ways to confirm this.

 Check Laptop Sticker